Program enables 1,100 children to visit their incarcerated parents

 Get on the Bus helps children see parents in prison

 Children of all ages take part in GOTB each year, from newborn babies to grown sons and daughters.
 Kaitlyn Sorell, 22, traveled from Palmdale to visit her mom, Kelly Sorell, at CCWF.

-The pair, so excited to see one another they were finishing each other’s sentences, shared how this was the first time they had gotten to touch in 12 years, as Kelly Sorell had not been allowed contact visits in the 11 years she spent in county jail.
+The pair were so excited to see one another, they finished each other’s sentences.
+They this was the first time they had gotten to touch in 12 years.
+Kelly Sorell had not been allowed contact visits in the 11 years she spent in county jail.

 Now that she’s at CCWF, she is looking toward her future, which includes staying positive and re-bonding with her daughter.

 “This can be a very negative environment, but by the same token it is what you make of it,” she mused.
 “If you remove yourself from the negative and just do the best you can to make it a good environment for yourself, it can work.”